xvik/gradle-use-python-plugin/README.md

 ##### Python location

-On linux, plugin will use python3 if available.
+On linux, plugin will use `python3` if available (and fall back to `python` if not).
 To use different binary use:

 ```groovy
 python {